 Typical timetabled week of study

-Foundation Year teaching may be a combination of lectures, seminars and/or workshop based sessions.
+Foundation Framework teaching may be a combination of lectures, seminars and/or workshop based sessions.
 Each module involves a teaching contact time of 4 hours per week and students are also expected to engage in approximately 12 hours of independent study, to support the learning experience.

-Foundation Study will enable you to acquire the necessary study skills to succeed in HE, as well as developing your understanding of key subject concepts delivered through taught sessions, studio and workshop sessions, tutorial and online support.
+Foundation study will enable you to acquire the necessary study skills to succeed in HE, as well as developing your understanding of key subject concepts delivered through taught sessions, studio and workshop sessions, tutorial and online support.